raythree/consolelogger/README.md

 ## Configuration Options

 The logger can be configured via options passed to the `config` method.
 If you skip the config step but the logger finds the file `./logconfig.json` it will read the configuration from there.
-If not found everything will default to DEBUG if `NODE_ENV` is set to development or ERROR if `NODE_ENV` is set to production.
+If not configured the level defaults to INFO for all loggers.
 You can also pass a configuration object or the full path to a logging config file.
 If either the default or specified configuration file is used, a `watch` option can be enabled to dynamically change levels.

-All arguments passed to the logging methods are passed to console.log.
-If the first argument is a string the optinal timestamp, level, and logger name will be prepended.
+If NODE_ENV is production the configuration file is checked for changes every `watchInterval` seconds (default is 60, minimum is 10).
+If in development mode `fs.watch` is used.

 ### Options

 * `level` The log level for all loggers.
-Defaults to ERROR in production and DEBUG in development.
+Defaults to INFO. **NOTE:** that level strings are case insensitive but are always printed uppercase.
 * `levels` Allows per-category levels to be specified just as in log4js-node.
-Note that the "[all]" category is supported, but this is the exact same thing as setting the `level` option above.
+Note that the "[all]" category is supported to be compatible with Log4js, but this is the exact same thing as setting the `level` option above.
+If you set both, the `[all]` category will override.
 * `watch` If configured via an external JSON file you can set watch to `true` to watch for changes and dynamically change the configuration.
 Default is `false`.
+* `watchInterval` The time in seconds to check for configuration file changes if `watch` is `true`.
+Defaults to 60 seconds.
+The minimum value that supported is 10 seconds.
-* `timeformat` Optional function to format timestamps.
+* `dateFormat` Optional function to format timestamps.
 This is passed to `speed-date`.
 To disable timestamps (for example if using PM2 to generate log timestamps) set this option to null.
 If not explicitely set the default timestamp format will be `YYYY-MM-DD HH:mm:ssZ`.

 Example: